 Make sure you are connected to the X0 interface when connecting for the first time and use the steps profile if you are loading settings from an old profile.
 Sonicwall will reboot after import.
 Reset you computer’s NIC to reflect the new settings and log back into the new default gateway.

 Firmware Update and Config Files

 Sometimes the firmware is too old to access the Sonicwall GUI console.
-Use an old version of Firefox Portable to still retain access to the console.
+Use an old version of Firefox Portable to access the console.
+Then update the firmware from there.
+Import configuration settings if you have a preferred configuration.
 Use this Sonicwall Support guide once you get in or simply reference the picture below.

 Double check you WAN IP settings.
 Sometimes goofy things happen like you thought you set the WAN IP for static and it’s actually DHCP.
 This will cause your site to site VPN tunnel to collapse.

 Register Your Sonicwall

 You won’t be able to use the security services unless you register your Sonicwall.
 SSL VPN and Global VPN won’t be able to connect because they are licensed features.
 Document your authentication code and serial number into your password management system and info sheet right now.
 Then go to mysonicwall.com to register your Sonicwall.
 Alternatively, adjust the WAN interface on the Sonicwall for DHCP and daisy chain the router off an existing network setup or LAN.